bharatltech/mystmd/01-paper.md

 unparse xssss =
 unlines’ (unparas’ [ [unwords’ l | l<-p] | p<-xssss])
 ```
-Section 4.3.5 of the Bird and Wadler textbook goes on to build functions to fill and
+Section 4.3.5 of the Bird and Wadler textbook goes onto build functions to fill and
 left-justify lines of text.